readthedocs/ethicalads.io/content/posts/2021-simple-analytics-partnership.md

 > Offer Terms:

-> * You have a developer-focused site.
+> * You have a developer-focused site
 > * You have at least 50,000 paid ad views per month
 > * You agree with our [Publisher Policy](https://www.ethicalads.io/publisher-policy/)
 > * This deal is valid until December 31st, 2021, but we will continue to pay for Simple Analytics as long as you are a publisher on EthicalAds